How To Buy A Life Insurance Policy

 - If an agent is pushing a policy on you, walk away.
 Honest agents make recommendations and then allow you to make the choice.
 Unethical agents try to push you into a policy they think is best (and maybe it is best — for them).

 - Stick with what you can afford.
 The reason that most insurance policies lapse or are surrendered is because people don’t keep up with the payments.
 Choose a policy that you’ll be able to afford now and down the road.
 You can always buy more life insurance later if you need it.

 - Use an independent agent.
 (Here we go again.)
-An independent agent represents multiple companies and can find the policy that best suits your needs.
+An independent life insurance agent represents multiple companies and can find the policy that best suits your needs.
 “Branded” agents, on the other hand, only sell one company’s products, and they often have high quotas to meet.